Blue Mountains National Park

 Soak up the views

-Lookouts offering incredible views of the World Heritage-listed wonders are dotted all over the park.
-In Katoomba, the spectacular Narrow Neck Lookout overlooks Narrow Neck Peninsula – a popular area with mountain bikers.
-Nearby, Scenic World offers breathtaking ways to view the surrounding scenery with a Scenic Skyway across the gorge, the world’s steepest railway, the Scenic Railway that descends into the valley, and Scenic Walkway through the rainforest.
+Lookouts offering incredible views of the Blue Mountains' natural wonders are dotted all over the park.
+In Katoomba, the spectacular Narrow Neck Lookout overlooks Narrow Neck Peninsula – a popular area among mountain bikers.
+Nearby, Scenic World offers multiple breathtaking ways to view the surrounding scenery with a Scenic Skyway across the gorge, the world’s steepest railway; the Scenic Railway that descends into the valley; and Scenic Walkway through the rainforest.
+There’s also Beyond Skyway, a cable car suspended 270 metres above the valley.
+Vistas don’t get more jaw-dropping than this.

 Plan your trip